gvwilson/thirdbit/_posts/2004/2004-09-01-tasks-for-the-fall.md

 and HttpUnit, so that everyone else can test the user interfaces they're building.
-I expect that some of the work this team does will be folded back into the official releases of those tools, so if you're looking for an extra line on your resume...
-2 people needed, both slots open.</p>
+I expect that some of the work this team does will be folded back into the official releases of those tools, so if you're looking for an extra line on your resume…  2 people needed, both slots open.</p>

 <p>Server-side subversion: David James is already at work cleaning up the
 Java interface to Subversion, so that we can make it do what we need it to